Nintendo warns Switch owners to ensure consoles are regularly charged

 The public announcement comes six months since the World Health Organisation marked the global situation as a pandemic, and when many people started picking up the consoles.
 The tweet also coincides around the time consoles should be charged, suggesting that Nintendo is warning people that their batteries could fail if not cared for.

-While sales of the Nintendo Switch have grown over time, this year has seen a substantial demand in consoles, and with coronavirus causing manufacturing issues, made acquiring one harder to obtain.
+While sales of the Nintendo Switch have grown over time, this year has seen a substantial demand in consoles, and with coronavirus causing manufacturing issues, made acquiring one harder to accomplish.

 As reported by Tech Digest, the Nintendo Switch has become the top selling console of this year 15.6million sold, over double what the PS4 sold, which resided second at 7.22million.